-Aislelabs leverages the power of big data analytics to understand customer behavior, inside and outside bricks-and-mortar stores, to help retailers boost sales and customer satisfaction.
+Aislelabs leverages the power of big data analytics to understand customer behavior, inside and outside bricks-and-mortar stores.
+To help retailers boost sales and customer satisfaction.
 By analyzing traffic patterns, Aislelabs can deliver personalized marketing messages tailored to individual customers.
-Aruba Networks and Aislelabs have teamed to enable retailers to visualize first time vs. repeat visitors, customer loyalty, dwell times, walking paths, real-time heat-maps, and the complete conversion funnel.
-Location data are gathered from the Wi-Fi network(s) via Aruba’s Analytics and Location Engine (ALE), which forwards the data to Aislelabs’ cloud-based Flow application for processing.
+Aruba Networks and Aislelabs have teamed to enable retailers to visualize first time vs. repeat visitors.
+And customer loyalty, dwell times, walking paths, real-time heat-maps, and the complete conversion funnel.
+Location data are gathered from the Wi-Fi network(s) via Aruba’s Analytics and Location Engine (ALE).
+Which forwards the data to Aislelabs’ cloud-based Flow application for processing.
 Easy-to-use dashboards and reports enable retailers to translate Aislelabs’ insights into actionable business decisions.
-Euclid Analytics provides answers and insights to brick and mortar retailers in the same way that Web analytics services do for e-commerce.
+Euclid Analytics provides answers and insights to brick and mortar retailers.
+In the same way that Web analytics services do for e-commerce.

 Aruba Networks Analytics And Location Engine

-Aruba Networks Analytics And Location Engine have teamed to offer Wi-Fi based location services to understand shopper behavior and store usage.
-By leveraging Aruba Networks’ Analytics and Location Engine (ALE), as well as RTLS data feeds from access points, the Euclid Analytics Dashboard can report visit frequency, recently, dwell time, bounce rate, outside traffic flow, conversion rates, per department usage, and store-to-store comparisons.
+Aruba Networks Analytics And Location Engine have teamed to offer Wi-Fi based location services.
+To understand shopper behavior and store usage.
+By leveraging Aruba Networks’ Analytics and Location Engine (ALE), as well as RTLS data feeds from access points.
+The Euclid Analytics Dashboard can report visit frequency, recently, dwell time, and bounce rate.
+As well as outside traffic flow, conversion rates, per department usage, and store-to-store comparisons.
 LightSpeed offers a suite of front-counter POS, back-office management, and e-commerce applications for iGeneration retailers.
-Focused exclusively on Mac and iOS platforms, LightSpeed POS couples Apple design innovations with powerful business logic to offer multi-user, multi-store retail solutions.
+Focused exclusively on Mac and iOS platforms.
+LightSpeed POS couples Apple design innovations with powerful business logic to offer multi-user, multi-store retail solutions.
 A back-office browser simplifies purchasing and inventory management, touchscreen-optimized POS speeds front-counter sales, and tightly-integrated e-commerce simplifies on-line selling.

 Aruba Networks Analytics